 Foundations of Interpreting introduces basic concepts in interpreting, including professional specific terminology, the various settings in which interpreters work, and the role of the interpreter.
-This course will familiarize students with the different interpreting modalities and will include visits to a variety of places (school, court, clinic, etc.) where students can observe professional interpreters in action.
+This course will familiarize students with the different interpreting modalities and may include interactions with professional interpreters in action

-MDI 110: Medical Interpreting I: Musculoskeletal, Cardio and Digest.
+MDI 110: Medical Interpreting I: Musculoskeletal, Cardio, and Digest.
 Sys.

 This course is designed to provide current Medical Interpreters or individuals who wish to begin a career in medical interpreting with skills pertaining to health care settings.
 The course will present a foundation for medical interpreter ethics, an overview of the US healthcare system, and familiarize the students with the vocabulary of the main body systems, as well as medical procedures within the context of real-life triadic encounters.
+Emphasis will be given in the study of Musculoskeletal, Cardio, Digestive, and other Systems